-Pre-production Sample Approval
+Approval of the Pre-production Sample

 The sample approval stage is crucial in the apparel manufacturing process.
 It’s also the last stage before bulk production starts.
 A designer can get a sense of how the final garment will appear and feel by making a sample.
 It is a way for a company to demonstrate its capabilities and begin a connection with a client.
 The sample we must have examined and authorized before the final manufacturing run.
 Factory samples are usually much more expensive than the finished product’s unit cost.